 With the introduction of Azure Synapse Analytics, most of the material is introductory.
 The architecture, however, is composed of various Azure Data Services, which would have their own set of documentation.
 Azure Synapse is the updated version Azure SQL Data Warehouse and as such some documentation has been updated with most of the other documentation remaining unchanged.

 The main component of Azure Synapse Analytics is Azure SQL Data Warehouse.
-I produced a learning path, Learning Path Azure SQL Data Warehouse and am currently updating with new material, however this learning path contains updated documentation.
+I produced a learning path, Learning Path: Azure Synapse (Formerly Azure SQL Data Warehouse) and am currently updating with new material, however this learning path contains updated documentation.

 - Define Azure Synapse Analytics